Charts of the Week

 European countries subsequently rushed to buy gas on the market and found alternatives to Russian shipments.
 This led to record prices (especially for the benchmark Dutch TTF gas futures).
 Today, almost all EU countries are above the 80 percent capacity threshold set by the European Commission in the summer, as the chart now shows.

-<h2 class="blog-h2 blog-h2-styles" id="Inflation-matched-the-worst-case-scenario">Inflation matched the worst case scenario</h2>
+Inflation matched the worst case scenario

-Featured in Charts of the Week on August 19
+Featured in: Charts of the Week on August 19

 In 2022, were you on “team transitory” or were you concerned inflation would persist?